 5. Remove unnecessary plugins

-When it comes to WordPress plugins, quality is better than quantity.
+When it comes to WordPress plugins, quality is often more important than quantity.
 There is a direct correlation between the number of active plugins on your website and the time it takes for the page to load.
 The chances are that even if you don’t use a specific plugin, it’s wasting resources by running in the background.

 Cutting back may be necessary.
 The first step is deactivating any plugins you know you won’t use again.
-After each deactivation, run a site test and remove the plugins if everything is still working.
+After each deactivation, run a site test and remove the plugins if everything continues to work correctly.
 Then, one by one, deactivate the plugins to discover which ones impact performance.
 These plugins can be replaced with lightweight equivalents.

 Also Read: WordPress Versus PHP: The Better Platform To Build Your Business Website?